HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-prerequisites.md

 The Arduino IDE can be downloaded from [the Arduino Software page](https://www.arduino.cc/en/Main/Software)

-There is a section there for installations on
+There is a section on that page for installations on

 * [Windows](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-windows.exe)
 * [Windows without Admin priviliges](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-windows.zip)